michikoi/php_exec_sample/README.md

 # php_exec_sample
-The code is used in Laravel 5.5 project.
-Execute a script file on a remote server and output error messages if returns errors.
+The code execute a script file on a remote server via ssh and output a result in PHP.
+This function is originally used in Laravel 5.5.